University Policies

 This policy is effective immediately for all new and current students.

 You may request official transcripts by visiting https://agora.populiweb.com.
 Official Agora University transcripts are released only when requested in writing or online through the Student Information System by the student.
-There is a fee for each copy.
 Transcripts will not be released for students who have failed to meet their financial obligations to the University.
 The University will not allow transcripts from other institutions sent or delivered to Agora University to be copied or released to a student.
 Those documents must be requested from the originating institution.
 Students may have access to an unofficial transcript online by making a request through their portals on Populi account.

 Agora University may consider for transfer coursework completed at accredited institutions of post-secondary education whose accrediting agencies are recognized by the European Union or by an agency recognized by CHEA.
 Only coursework completed at a C average or better may be considered for transfer after a review by, and at the discretion of the Dean.
 Students will need to provide a transcript for all accredited coursework taken and indicate a desire to transfer coursework before enrolling in the current term.
 A maximum of 50% of graduate coursework can be transferred.
 A minimum of 50% of graduate coursework must be undertaken at Agora University.